liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 - Jim -->

-Liferay Portal has its own model hints XML configuration file called `portal-model-hints.xml` which you can find in Liferay's `portal-impl/classes/META-INF` folder.
-Liferay's model hints configuration file contains many hint examples so you can refer to it for reference when customizing your `portlet-model-hints.xml` file.
+Liferay Portal has its own model hints XML configuration file called `portal-model-hints.xml` which is in Liferay's `portal-impl/classes/META-INF` folder.
+Liferay's model hints configuration file contains many hint examples, so you can reference it when customizing your `portlet-model-hints.xml` file.

 You can use the `default-hints` element to define a list of hints to be applied to every field of a model.
-For example, adding the following element inside of a model element applies a `display-width` of 300 to each element of the model:
+For example, adding the following element inside a model element applies a `display-width` of 300 to each field:

     <default-hints>
         <hint name="display-width">300</hint>
     </default-hints>

-You can define `hint-collection` elements inside of the `model-hints` root-level element to define a list of hints to be applied together.
-A hint collection must be specified with a name.
+You can define `hint-collection` elements inside the `model-hints` root-level element to define a list of hints to be applied together.
+A hint collection must have a name.
 For example, Liferay's `portal-model-hints.xml` defines the following hint collections:

     <hint-collection name="CLOB">
         <hint name="max-length">2000000</hint>